Connextstrategy/python-api-challenge/README.md

 ### Dependencies

-## Import APIs from OpenWeatherMap API &
+## Import APIs from OpenWeatherMap API & citipy to determine the cities based on latitude and longitude for WeatherPY

 * Using Jupyter Notebooks or Visual Studio Code for coding and data visualizations